What is a WCAG Compliant Website?

 How to Get Your Website WCAG Compliant?

-First up, if you’re going down the DIY route, may we suggest you first read our piece on DIY Web Design vs Hiring a Developer.
+First up, if you’re going down the DIY route, may we suggest you first read our piece on How To Start A Website.
 Then, if you still opt for the self-build option, we highly suggest Themify as the ideal go-to WCAG compliant WordPress themes.

 If you have an existing website and are wanting someone to take care of it for you, Contact us and we’ll provide a free assessment.
 Depending on how it’s built, your WCAG status could be sorted by a website redesign.
 Our Website Redesign package involves taking your existing website, making a copy of it, then updating the design (Theme) file that controls it’s layout.
 This takes care of any WCAG non compliant issues and adds a whole swag of other usability and Search Engine ranking benefits.
 Also, imagine not having to rebuild your website from scratch!